-At March 31, 2012, the Company had collaboration and license agreements with Forest, Almirall and Astellas.
+At September 30, 2012, the Company had collaboration and license agreements with Forest, Almirall and Astellas.
 Refer to Note 4, Collaboration and License Agreements, for additional discussion of these agreements.
+In October 2012, the Company also entered into a collaboration agreement with AstraZeneca to co-develop and co-commercialize linaclotide in China (Note 13).